Ph.D. in Financial Mathematics

 Advancement to PhD Candidacy requires the following steps:

 - Completion of the Master's degree course requirements(Details)

 PhD students normally first earn the MS degree via coursework in the first two years of study.
-Those who arrive at FSU with a Master's degree from another university may elect not to earn our MS degree, but will still be expected to take the Proseminar and any courses needed to fill in required MS topics missing from prior study.
+Those who arrive at FSU with a Master's degree from another university may elect not to earn our MS degree; for more details contact the Director.

 For a list of required MS courses and a sample schedule of the first two years, see the MS degree page.
 Students will consult with the Director to formulate their individual course schedule until they obtain a major professor.

 All PhD students are expected to take the qualifier exams during the

 All Financial Math PhD students entering 2019 or later must pass the following two qualifying exams (each based on two semesters of coursework), which are offered at the start of each Fall and Spring semesters:

 - MAD5403 and MAD5404, Foundations of Computational Mathematics I and II

 - MAP5601 Introduction to Financial Mathematics and MAP6621 Financial Engineering I (which replaced the analysis qualifier for students starting the program in 2019)

 Normal PhD progress means taking the corresponding course work in the first year and the qualifying exams in August of the second year.
 (See the Qualifiers page for more information.)